 Is there a trick to remember the months in French?

 There is a very simple, yet effective trick to learn them: Switch your calendar to French, or even better, switch your whole computer or smartphone to French.
 Seeing words every day is one of the best ways to learn vocabulary!
-You can also try online lessons if you want to take your French skills to the next level.
+You can also try online French lessons if you want to take your French skills to the next level.
+If you prefer face-to-face learning, there are French classes in Dubai and at the Abu Dhabi language centers.

 Songs that will help you learn the months in French